 Bits Name Function

 [31:8] - Reserved, undefined, write as zero

-[7:0] user_config This value sets the state of the user_config [7:0] outputs
+[7:0] user_config This value sets the state of the user_config[7:0] outputs

-3.3.15 ecc_status Register
+3.3.15 ECC Status Register

-ECC Status is a general purpose read-only I/O register.
-It contains status information for the ECC.
+The ecc_status Register is read-only and contains status information for the ECC.

 Although this is a read-only register, the bottom five bits can be written to clear the corresponding interrupts.
+Figure 3-20 on page 3-26 shows the register bit assignments.